joe-gerhard/Solitaire/README.md

 1. As a user, I should be able to click on a card and then click on a destination to move it
 2. As a user, I should be able to click the draw pile to flip over the top card.
 3. As a user, I should be able to click the reset button to start a new game.
+4. As a user, I should know what my score is at any point of the game
+5. As a user, I should be able to double click on a card to play it directly to a legal ace pile.
+6. As a user, I should be able to know when I've won the game.

 ### Feature List: